- Ammonia Poisoning

 Possible Causes: Parasite

 It is always important to examine your fish at least once a day closely to prevent and catch illnesses earlier.
 Learn their behavior as each fish is different.
-A good rule of thumb is if you have a sick fish to do at least a 30% water change before adding in any treatments.
+A good rule of thumb is if you have a sick fish, and you need fish medicine, do at least a 30% water change before adding in any treatments.
 The cleaner the water the better chances your fish have to fight the infection or illness and recover faster.
 There are several important things you can do to possibly prevent most of the common infections and illnesses in freshwater tanks.

 - Always cycle your new tank.
 This will prevent sudden spikes in the water chemistry which could have life or death effects on your fish.